thenumbernine/farm-game/README.md

 - generalize tile placement
 	- tile orientation is added, but make it do something.  won't matter until i get more than just half-blocks ...
 	- add material property to tiles ... either color, or some other way to change it based on the material ... and to store the material as well.
+- coding
 	- better linking/unlinking system than the current Lua-table-based
 		- maybe instead something like a per-tile linked-list (tho i need multiple lists per obj), or a ptr-per-tile that points to a list of objs
+	- map and sprite display buffers set to crash upon overflow.  mabye just top out, or even better, resize.
+	- some kind of game update to run while sleeping, not as intense as a full game update
 - player health
 	- proper glycemic index and blood sugar level ... [here](https://en.wikipedia.org/wiki/Glycemic_index) [here](https://en.wikipedia.org/wiki/Blood_sugar_level)
 		- also make sure this updates while sleeping.  in fact, fix the sleep cycle so it doesn't just set the time but calls :update() , but a limited form so it's not running monsters movements / physics...
 	- food points, blood sugar level, etc
 - add a grappling hook.
-- map and sprite display buffers set to crash upon overflow.  mabye just top out, or even better, resize.
-- some kind of game update to run while sleeping, not as intense as a full game update
 - app packaging
 	- fix the distinfo project overall to auto package windows + linux (+osx?) all in one package.  i'm hacking it r.n. with a script.
 - water